-All pre-school aged CYPiC are to receive a minimum of a face to face contact and have a review of their health recommendation plan by their named health visitor every 3 months regardless of change of placement or change of health visitor.
-More frequent contact with the child and carer should be undertaken according to need and professional judgement.
+All pre-school aged CYPiC are to receive a minimum of a face-to-face contact and have a review of their health recommendation care plan by their named health visitor every 3 months regardless of change of placement or change of health visitor.
+More frequent contact with the child and carer should be undertaken according to need and professional judgement of the health visitor.